ufukty/dim/README.md

 - Allows **per-workspace** rules via `.vscode/config.json` file, and **per-language** rules under through language tags `[js]`, `[go]`, `[json]` etc.
 - Lets developers maintain high consistency of opacity values across every rule effortlessly by allowing them to assign only a **opacity tier** to rules.
 So, adjusting one tier's value is enough to update all rules using it.
 - **Toggling** (enabling/disabling) the extension per document: `dim.toggleDimForCurrentEditor`.
+- Dim respects **carets**.
+Means that Dim won't dim those areas that you are actively working on, or looking to.
 - Checks matched ranges to see if the number of opening `{` and closing `}` **braces** inside the matched block are equal to eliminate problems like partial dimming of blocks or dimming incomplete parts of the code.
 (Experimental)

 ## Performance